truemetro/machmell-conservancy/README.md

 Installation:

-Place the extracted truemetro-airport-mach-machmell folder into the Packages/Community directory.
+Place the extracted airport-cby2-machmell folder into the Packages/Community directory.